MontessoriVisualization/Montessori-Visualization/README.md

 🌟 Welcome to My GitHub Profile! 🌟
-Hi, I'm Visualization 👋, an educator and tech enthusiast with a passion for Montessori-inspired learning and data visualization.
+Hi, We are tech enthusiast with a passion for Montessori-inspired learning and data visualization.
 I believe in blending traditional educational philosophies with modern technology to create engaging, interactive tools and resources.

 💡 What I Do: